What is scabies?

 There is no vaccine or medicine to prevent scabies.
 Effective medicine to treat scabies is only available with a doctor's prescription.

-Travelers can can prevent scabies by not touching or having close skin-to-skin contact with a person who has a rash or who is itching.
+Travelers can avoid scabies by not touching or having close skin-to-skin contact with a person who has a rash or who is itching.
 Avoid touching or handling a sick person’s clothing or bedding.

-Mites that cause scabies die when bedding and clothing are machine washed and dried using the hot water and hot dryer cycles or are dry-cleaned.
-Items that cannot be dry-cleaned or laundered can be disinfested by storing them in a closed plastic bag for several days to a week.
+Scabies mites die when you wash bedding and clothing using hot water and hot dryer cycles or dry-clean the items.
+Items that cannot be dry-cleaned or laundered can be disinfested by storing them in a closed plastic bag for more than 72 hours.
 Scabies mites generally do not survive more than 2 to 3 days away from human skin.

 If you traveled and feel sick, particularly if you have a fever, talk to a healthcare provider and tell them about your travel.